-In Naive Mode, we use a relatively simple prompt for the Storyteller model.
-The prompt specifies the requirements for imagining a story that can be told from an image and provides the story of the Cookie Theft as an example and some format instructions.
+\paragraph{Naive Mode} We use a relatively simple prompt for the Storyteller.
+The prompt specifies requirements for imagining a story that can be told by an image and provides the Cookie Theft story as an example and some format instructions.
 The format instructions specify our requirements for the structure of the generated stories.
 For example, we prefer the stories to be concise rather than lengthy, and they should be imaginative interpretations of a single image rather than traditional narratives with sequences of events or dialogues.